Residential Recycling Services

 - Before you wash pots and pans, wipe up the fats, oil and grease with a paper towel and toss it into the trash.

 - Small amounts of cooking oil and grease can be placed in the trash.
 Any amount larger than 1 quart of cooking oil can be scheduled for collection as Household Hazardous Waste (HHW) for recycling.
-Notice: HHW collection will be temporarily unavailable as of March 27.

 Common FOG Products